keystone-engine/keystone-engine.github.io/keypatch.md

 [Keypatch v2.0.1](https://github.com/keystone-engine/keypatch/archive/2.0.1.zip) is available from our [Github repo](https://github.com/keystone-engine/keypatch).

-Keypatch consists of 3 tools inside.
+This offers 3 tools inside.

 - **Patcher** & **Fill Range**: these allow you to type in assembly to directly patch your binary.
 - **Assembler**: this interactive tool let you enter assembly & get back instruction encoding.